Water of life

 1 cl egg white

-- Add all the ingredients in a shaker except the icecubes.
+- Add all the ingredients in a shaker.

 - Shake it as hard as you can for a couple of minutes to create foam.

-- Pour into cocktail glasses and serve straight away.
+- Pour into cooled glass and serve straight away.

 Use as big icecubes as possible to create a good amount of foam and to avoid icy bits in your drink.